Live Virtual Conference: December 5, 2020 – December 9, 2020

-The American Board of Psychiatry and Neurology has reviewed the Current Psychiatry/AACP 2019 Psychiatry Update Presentation and has approved this program as part of a comprehensive CME program, which is mandated by the ABMS as a necessary component of maintenance of certification (MOC).
-The activity awards 21 AMA PRA Category 1 Credit(s)™ (including pre-conference workshop) and 8 Self-Assessment Category 1 CME credits.
+Jointly provided by Postgraduate Institute for Medicine and Global Academy for Medical Education.
+The American Board of Psychiatry and Neurology has reviewed the Current Psychiatry/AACP 2020 Psychiatry Update and has approved this program as part of a comprehensive CME program, which is mandated by the ABPN as a necessary component of maintenance of certification (MOC).
+The activity awards 22 AMA PRA Category 1 Credits™ (including post-conference workshops) and 8 Self-Assessment Category 1 CME credits.

 Joint Accreditation Statement

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and Global Academy for Medical Education.
-Postgraduate Institute for Medicine is jointly accredited by the American Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Continuing Nursing Education
+Continuing Nursing Education:

 At the conclusion of this activity, participants should be able to: